Homemade Fajita Seasoning

-Learn how to make Fajita Seasoning from scratch to keep in your pantry!
-This recipe for fajita seasoning is perfect to spice up steak fajitas, chicken enchiladas, taco salads, and more.
+Skip the store-bought packets and learn how to make Fajita Seasoning from scratch to keep in your pantry!
+It’s perfect to spice up steak fajitas, chicken enchiladas, taco salads, and more.

 Other times the recipe is so easy, it doesn’t even occur to me about sharing.